nixworks/public/news/2017/08/26/index.md

 ##### Trial of Yingluck Shinawatra
 ### [Senior members of the Pheu Thai Party report former Prime Minister Yingluck Shinawatra left Thailand last week ahead of the verdict in her negligence trial.
 She is in Dubai where her brother, Thaksin Shinawatra, lives. ](/news/2017/08/26/senior-members-of-the-pheu-thai-party-report-former-prime-minister-yingluck-shinawatra-left-thailand-last-week-ahead-of-the-verdict-in-her-n.md)
-_Context: Dubai, Trial of Yingluck Shinawatra, Yingluck Shinawatra, Prime Minister, Pheu Thai Party, Thaksin Shinawatra, Thailand_
+_Context: Prime Minister, Pheu Thai Party, Trial of Yingluck Shinawatra, Thailand, Dubai, Yingluck Shinawatra, Thaksin Shinawatra_

-##### drug crackdown
+##### Drug crackdown
 ### [Hundreds of sympathizers attend the funeral procession of a teenager killed allegedly due to the ongoing drug purge in the Philippines. ](/news/2017/08/26/hundreds-of-sympathizers-attend-the-funeral-procession-of-a-teenager-killed-allegedly-due-to-the-ongoing-drug-purge-in-the-philippines.md)
 Kian Loyd de los Santos, the 17-year-old killed by anti-narcotics agents as he knelt face down in a dark and dirty alleyway, sparking public outrage over President Rodrigo Duterte’s bloody war on drugs, was buried at 2pm on Saturday (Aug 25)..
 Read more at straitstimes.com.